 Start by scanning through your body, looking for areas of tension

 Start counting your breaths, in and out.
 If your mind wanders, keep bringing it back to counting your breath, one to ten.
-The idea is to step away from the worried thinking and give your mind a different object to concentrate on for a while so you can drift back off to sleep.
+The idea is to step away from the worried thinking and give your mind a different object to concentrate on for a while so you can drift back off.

 Focus on these areas of tension and imagine letting go of it, releasing it with your breath.

-Begin with your head, moving slowly throughout your body, scanning for areas of tension and releasing this tension with your outward breath.
+Begin with your head, moving slowly through your body scanning for areas of tension and releasing this tension with your outward breath.
 Move all the way down to your toes.
 This process can take as long or as short as you like ideally, you could dedicate 10 minutes to this relaxation technique.

 Remember to dedicate this time to yourself, your sleep is important and so is your health.
 Self-care is important and you deserve a peaceful, restful sleep1.